Our staff will respond to your query promptly and provide detailed information to your questions.

 Accommodation - important note

-We recognise that most people will not necessarily want to spend each and every night at a farm B&B. Therefore, we will mix your accommodation up offering you a combination of a farm stay, country lodges, boutique hotels and kros/inns.
+We can mix your accommodation up offering you a combination of a farm stay, country lodges, boutique hotels and kros/inns.
 Each of the properties we offer is unique, and lodging can range from a working farm to a comfortable country lodge/hotel.

 You can leave the choice of accommodation to us giving you a great mixture, or you can be specific about your preferred accommodation when you book.
 Our accommodation categories are: